AI × Real EstateJanuary 2026

 iBuyers capture a service margin on resale (speed, convenience, certainty).
 Accounting for both adverse selection and this margin, the profit-maximizing offer price is:

-All of these results — the IAP formula, the optimal offer, the profit formula, and their edge-case properties — are formally verified in Lean 4.
-No off-by-one errors, no sign flips, no silent bugs in the discount logic.
+All of these results, the IAP formula, the optimal offer, the profit formula, and their edge case properties, are formally verified in Lean 4.
+No off by one errors, no sign flips, no silent bugs in the discount logic.
+Yes, this is extremely nerdy.
+But a pricing bug at this scale is not a cute bug.
+It is a very expensive typo wearing a suit.

 Learning the Uncertainty from the Market

-The critical insight: rejections are information too.
+The important part: rejections are information too.
 A rejected offer at price tells you the true value was above , tightening the posterior from above.
 Most pricing systems throw away rejections.
 This one learns from them.

-For exploration-exploitation — learning while simultaneously maximizing profit — the system uses Thompson Sampling.
-Sample from the current posterior on , compute the optimal offer, observe accept/reject, update.
+For exploration and exploitation, learning while simultaneously maximizing profit, the system uses Thompson Sampling.
+Sample one possible world from the current posterior on , compute the optimal offer, observe accept or reject, then update.
 When uncertainty is high, offers are more variable and the algorithm explores.
 As data accumulates, it converges.
 No manual tuning needed.
+No pricing committee arguing in a spreadsheet at 11 pm.

 Why This Matters